Small Home, Smart Solar: Your Options Explained

 Connecting roof-mounted panels to an individual flat’s electricity supply through shared building infrastructure is technically complex and may not be permitted.

-Despite the challenges, flat residents have several options:
+Despite the challenges, flat and apartment residents have several options:

 Option 1: Balcony Solar Panels